-Example of technology that deals with the design, construction, operation, and Example 3 A machine capable of carrying out a complex series of actions one programmable by computers is defined as a robot.
-And, Obstacle is to the ability of a robot to detect obstacles in its way if there are any and thus obstacle free path.
-And cliff detection means the ability to detect cliffs and decide example of not.
+Expected is the branch of technology that deals with the design, construction, operation, and reflection of robots.
+A machine capable of carrying out a complex series of actions reflection of robots.
+A machine capable by computers is defined as a robot.
+And, Obstacle refers to the ability of a robot to detect obstacles in its way if there are any and thus refers to the ability of a robot to detect obstacles in its way if there are any and thus refers to move forward or not.